Like Taylor Swift More than the Birds?

 Snacks from Bar Jawn.
 Top left: mozzarella triangles with marinara.
 Center: seasonal spritz.
 Top right: cheesesteak cottage fries.
 Bottom left: chicken parm sandwich.
 Bottom right: Buffalo wings.

 Sure, this Main Street spot has Jawn in its name, but that doesn’t mean it’s Philly in the way of someone might flip a table if Hurts throws an interception.
-Bar Jawn is small, and much better suited for casual viewers who are at least as interested in the Italian comfort food as, if not the final score, then whatever down it is.
+The small space is best suited for casual viewers who are at least as interested in the Italian comfort food as, if not the final score, then whatever down it is.
 4247 Main Street

 Neighborhood: Manayunk